IvanKangJinLiang/netizen-techs/README.md

 # 🐾 Paws & Preferences

-A fast, Tinder-style web app built for cat lovers.
+A fast, Tinder style web app built for cat lovers.
 Swipe through a deck of cat cards and save the ones you like to your personal collection.

 👉 **Live Demo:** https://ivankangjinliang.github.io/netizen-techs/